Washington coach Ron Rivera tells team he has 'curable' skin cancer

 The team put out a statement saying Rivera wished to thank the doctors who are treating him, as well as the fans, staff and players who have reached out in support.

-Friday is a previously scheduled off day as the team continues its training camp.
+Friday was a previously scheduled off day as the team continues its training camp.